 After your appendix has been removed, dissolvable stitches may be used to close the incisions.

 Sometimes, keyhole surgery isn't recommended and you might have open surgery instead.
-These include:

 - when the appendix has already burst and formed a lump called an appendix mass